aalug/recipe-app-drf-vue/README.md

 More information about API endpoints, with examples of data that needs to be sent with a request, can be found on http://localhost:8000/api/docs/

+### More Information
+This DRF app uses djangorestframework-camel-case to enable the server to send and receive data in a format that is compatible with TypeScript.
+This package provides support for camel-case style serialization and deserialization, which is appropriate for the conventions used in Vue.js.